 We have nine Cuckfield ringers of varying ages at present, but sometimes we are also helped by ringers from other Sussex towers on practice nights.
 Our primary aim is to maintain the service ringing for the Church.
 We therefore ring for the 9:45am Sunday services and for special services throughout the year.
 We also ring for the Church weddings at Holy Trinity – usually about 20 a year.
 As a member of the Sussex County Association of Change Ringers, the Cuckfield tower is used by SCACR for training sessions and it is a popular venue for bands of visiting ringers.

-Our practice nights are Friday evenings from 7:45pm-9:15pm.
+Our practice nights are Thursday evenings.
 We welcome all visitors, whether they are experienced ringers and have come to ring, or other visitors who have just come to watch the ringing and to see the bells.
 We always enjoy introducing visitors to the bells and the skills of ringing.
 We always welcome new ringers of all ages, so do come to try bellringing.

 For more information, you should drop in to a Thursday evening practice or contact the Bellringers Secretary, David Wilson.